aerogear/graphback/README.md

 ## Contributing

-See ./Contributing.md file for more information
+See [contribution guidelines](./CONTRIBUTING.md) file for more information
 ## License
 Licensed under the APLv2.